chucktilbury/rdgen/docs/notes.md

+# Random thoughts
+* Change some of the data structures to linked lists instead of arrays of voids.
+* Make prefix for files and output symbols
+* Remove aname and pname.
+* Add pre and post code for parser.
+* Remove separate pre code for AST and parser. (needs adjustment)

 # Thinking about parser generators

 A state machine can be constructed by identifying the state changes.
 A state change is where one token can follow another.
 This requires the driver to trace through every possible parse of the grammar.
 If there is a duplicate parse, then that is a parser conflict.
 Every possible point at which a parse makes a decision is a state.
 Conflicts are resolved by ordering the rules.